The letters to the editor and op-eds below capture the myriad reasons Virginia must close the coverage without further delay.

 Until Virginia Expands Medicaid, People Will Suffer Needlessly – Gregory Gelburd

 “Sadly, as a physician who owns a private practice, I see these people daily.
 Sometimes parents without health insurance wait to bring in children until their colds have become pneumonia.
-Pregnant women may go without care until they are in labor.
 Older adults who do not yet qualify for Medicare allow diabetes and hypertension to go unchecked, leading to complications such as kidney failure.
 I cannot look the poorest of them in the eye and ignore them; I cannot turn my back on them.
 Nor should our representatives in Richmond.”

 Medicaid Expansion a Plus – Josh Pritchett